-- (a) includes rollerblades, rollerskates, a skateboard, scooter, unicycle or similar wheeled device; but - (b) does not include a golf buggy, pram, stroller or trolley, a motor-assisted device other than a motorised scooter (whether or not the motor is operating), or a bicycle, wheelchair or wheeled toy. - Note: Bicycle, trolley, wheelchair and wheeled toy are defined in this dictionary.
+- (a) includes rollerblades, rollerskates, a skateboard, scooter, unicycle or similar wheeled device; but - (b) does not include a golf buggy, pram, stroller or trolley, a motor-assisted device other than a motorised scooter (whether or not the motor is operating), or a bicycle, personal mobility device, wheelchair or wheeled toy. - Note: Bicycle, personal mobility device, trolley, wheelchair and wheeled toy are defined in this dictionary, and motorised scooter is defined in rule 244A.